Progress Party (Norway): 1990s: libertarian-wing schism and consolidation

 These events have been seen by political scientists as a turning point for the party.
 Subsequently, the libertarians founded a libertarian organisation called the Free Democrats, which attempted to establish a political party but without success.
 Parts of the younger management of the party and the more libertarian youth organisation of the party also broke away and even tried to disestablish the entire youth organisation.
 The youth organisation was however soon running again, this time with more "loyal" members, although it remained more libertarian than its mother organisation.
 After this, the Progress Party had a more right-wing populist profile, which resulted in its gaining electoral support.

 In the 1995 local elections, the Progress Party regained the level of support seen at the 1987 elections.
 This was said largely to have been as a result of a focus on Progress Party core issues in the electoral campaign, especially immigration, as well as the party dominating the media picture as a result of the controversy around the 1995 Norwegian Association meeting at Godlia kino.
 The latter particularly gained the party many sympathy votes, as a result of the harsh media storm targeted against Hagen.
 In the 1997 parliamentary election, the party obtained 15.3% of the vote, and for the first time became the second largest political party in Norway.
-The 1999 local elections resulted in the party's first mayor as a direct result of an election, Terje Søviknes in Os.
-20 municipalities also elected a deputy mayor from the Progress Party.
+The 1999 local elections resulted in the party's first mayor as a direct result of an election, Terje Søviknes in Os Municipality.
+Twenty municipalities also elected a deputy mayor from the Progress Party.